The ability to effectively track, monitor and mitigate any risks associated with both contracts and vendors is the key to business continuity.

-RAG Status definition
+What is RAG Status ?

 RAG is an acronym that stands for Red, Amber and Green and is based on a traffic light system.
 These colours, like those in (UK) traffic lights, are used to denote the status of a contract or vendor in a way that relates specifically to your business objectives and priorities.

-How does RAG Status work?
+How does RAG Project Status work?

 RAG Status provides your business with a summary of information.
 At a basic level Green means good, while Amber and Red colours alert you to the fact that action is required in some way.

 It is not enough to simply apply colours to different scenarios across the contract and vendor portfolio.
 A RAG Analysis and Action Plan should also be defined to turn Reds and Ambers and Ambers into Greens.
 This will create accountability across the business to take corrective action as soon as possible.
 RAG Status reporting will allow business to keep track of issues and remedial action.

 How to define RAG Status within your business

 The subjective nature of RAG Status is what makes it so widely adopted across Gatekeeper’s customers.
 How you define each warning colour will depend entirely on what your business’s priorities are and whether you’re working at a vendor or contract level.